yangyaczz/snspeedrun/README.md

 ## Checkpoint 2: 🔑 Rigged Contract

-Start by adding the ETh token address in the `RiggedRoll.cairo` contract to allow it to receive Eth.
-This will allow us to fund the RiggedRoll contract from the faucet which is required for our contract to call the `rollTheDice()` function.

-Next add a `riggedRoll()` function.
-This function should predict the randomness of a roll, and if the outcome will be a winner, call `rollTheDice()` on the DiceGame contract.
+In the  RiggedRoll contract implement the `rigged_roll()` function.
+This function should predict the randomness of a roll, and if the outcome will be a winner, call `roll_dice()` on the DiceGame contract.

 🃏 Predict the outcome by generating your random numbers in the exact same way as the DiceGame contract.

 > 📣 Reminder!
-Calling `rollTheDice()` will fail unless you transfer a value of at least .002 Eth!.
+Calling `roll_dice()` will fail unless you transfer a value of at least .002 Eth!.
+That's why in order to call `rigged_roll()` the user will need to transfer a value of at least .002 Eth.

 🚀 To deploy your RiggedRoll contract, uncomment the appropriate lines in the `deploy.ts` file in `packages/snfoundry/script-ts/deploy.ts`

-💸 You will need to send some funds to your RiggedRoll contract before doing your first roll, you can use the Faucet button at the bottom left of the page.
+💸 In case you need some funds, you can use the Faucet button at the bottom left of the page.

-❓ If you're struggling to get the exact same random number as the DiceGame contract, try adding some `console.log()` statements in both contracts to help you track the values.
-These messages will appear in the Hardhat node terminal.
+❓ If you're struggling to get the exact same random number as the DiceGame contract, go to the `test` folder, and try adding some `println!` statements in some tests, it will help you track the values.
+These messages will appear in terminal where you run `yarn test`.

 ### ⚔️ Side Quest

 - [ ] Add a statement to require `assert(contract_balance >= 2000000000000000,` in your riggedRoll function.
-This will help prevent calling the `rollTheDice()` function without enough value.
+This will help prevent calling the `roll_dice()` function without enough value.
 - [ ] Uncomment the code in `packages/nextjs/app/dice/page.tsx` to show a riggedRoll button and contract balance on the main UI tab.
 Now you can test your function without switching tabs.
-- [ ] Does your riggedRoll function only call `rollTheDice()` when it's going to be a winning roll?
-What happens when it does call `rollTheDice()`?
+- [ ] Does your riggedRoll function only call `roll_dice()` when it's going to be a winning roll?
+What happens when it does call `roll_dice()`?

 ![RiggedLosingRoll](./packages/nextjs/public/ch3-roll.png)